scott-mescudi/stegano/README.md

 }
 ```

-> **Disclaimer:** Altering specific bit depths can affect image quality.
-Use bit depth settings carefully to maintain a balance between data embedding and visual fidelity.

----

-### **6. Extract Data from a Specific Bit Depth**
+### 6. Extract Data from a Specific Bit Depth

-Retrieve data from an image, ensuring the correct bit depth is used.
+Extract data from an image using the same bit depth used for embedding.

 ```go
 func main() {